Neokoldstudio/shell-texturing/README.md

 ## Acknowledgments

-Special thanks to Garrett Gunnell form the Youtube channel [Acerola](https://www.youtube.com/@Acerola_t "Acerola's Channel") who granted a really good explanation of the logic behind this algorithm.
+Special thanks to Garrett Gunnell form the Youtube channel [Acerola](https://www.youtube.com/@Acerola_t "Acerola's Channel") who granted a solid explanation of the logic behind this algorithm.
 His video was my primary ressource throughout the implementation process.